The policies set forth in the FAQ below also serve as JoCo Cruise Crazy’s Terms and Conditions.

-Also, if you don’t put down and keep up with deposits on all berths in your cabin, those berths will not be eligible for any applicable discounts.
+Also, if you don’t place and keep up with deposits on all berths in your cabin, those berths will not be eligible for any applicable discounts.

-Once you’ve gone through the initial booking process, each party in the booking will create their own JCCC4 User Account; via these accounts, individual passengers will be able to directly make payments towards the remaining balance at any time.
+Once you’ve gone through the initial booking process, each party in the booking may create their own JCCC User Account; via these accounts, individual passengers will be able to directly make payments towards the remaining balance at any time.
 You’ll receive complete details about User Accounts when you book.

 Yes.
 If they will be the sole payer for your booking, be sure you have all of the payment information ready when you start the booking process.
 Otherwise, the process will operate as outlined above: in the Payment section of the booking process, you will have the option to pay a partial amount.
 After you complete the booking and create your user account, your user account will contain a payment URL specific to your booking; you may forward this URL to any third party for them to submit payments of any amount.
 NOTE: this payment link does not reveal any of the booking’s passengers’ personal information.

-Yes.
-Royal Caribbean adds a surcharge to all single-occupancy staterooms.
-The Single Occupancy Surcharge varies according to cabin category; all surcharge prices are listed on the JCCC4 Pricing Table, and the correct total will appear automatically when you book.
+Yes, because the cruise line adds a surcharge to all single-occupancy staterooms.
+The Single Occupancy Surcharge varies according to cabin category; all surcharge prices are listed on the JCCC5 Pricing Table, and the correct total will appear automatically when you book.

-- Cancellation until and including June 14, 2013: full refund, minus 3% processing fee
+- Cancellation until and including May 29, 2014: full refund

-Because JCCC4′s contract with Royal Caribbean allows no exceptions in its cancellation policy, no exceptions will be made to JCCC4′s cancellation policy under any circumstances (including but not limited to personal financial issues, adverse weather, or being denied boarding by Royal Caribbean for any reason, including health reasons).
-JoCo Cruise Crazy recommends purchasing trip insurance to protect against unforeseen circumstances that could impact your ability to sail on JCCC4.
+Because JCCC5′s contract with the cruise line allows no exceptions in its cancellation policy, no exceptions will be made to JCCC5′s cancellation policy under any circumstances (including but not limited to personal financial issues, adverse weather, or being denied boarding by Royal Caribbean for any reason, including health reasons).
+JoCo Cruise Crazy recommends purchasing trip insurance to protect against unforeseen circumstances that could impact your ability to sail on JCCC5.